Noak-Sergey/test_QATesters/README.md

 ## Create file

-Create .env in your project folder
+Create .env in your project folder.
-Create .prettierrc file in your project folder
+Create .prettierrc file in your project folder.
-Create .eslintrc.json file in your project folder Create .eslintignore in your project folder => eslint don't will analizing added files from package.json delete "eslintConfig"
+Create .eslintrc.json file in your project folder.
+Create .eslintignore in your project folder => eslint don't will analizing added files from package.json delete "eslintConfig"